fanelenan7/rails-users-sessions-flash-cookies/sessions-intro.md

 ## What's In A Session?

 Most applications need to keep track of the state of a particular user.
+Is a user logged-in?
+Is there information that is unique to this user's instance of being signed in?

-HTTP is by nature, stateless.
+HTTP is by nature, however, stateless.
 Without state, a user would have to identify themselves after every request.
 Our shopping carts in Amazon couldn't keep their contents.
-Rails will create a new session automatically if a new user accesses the application.
-It will load an existing session if the user has already used the application.

 A session is just a place to store data during one request that you can read during later requests.
 Just like params, the session in ruby is a hash.

-## Where Is My Data Being Stored?

-TLDR version is a cookie.
-When you request a webpage, the server can set a cookie when it responds back.
-Your browser will store those cookies.
-And until the cookie expires, every time you make a request, your browser will send the cookies back to the server.
-By default in Rails, the session data is stored in the cookie itself using a thing called a cookie store.
-It's limited in size as a cookie can only maintain 4kb of data.
-This is fine for our purposes since we should only be storing id's in it.

-> Look into cache or database stores if you need a larger pool for session data.
+This hash allows us to keep track of this information.
+Rails will create a new session automatically when a new user accesses the application.
+It will load an existing session if the user has already used the application.

 ## I Do: Session Demo